-Instead, it might hinge on \textit{unique} details from either modality (e.g. detecting laughter from someone not observable), or the result of a \textit{synergistic} fusion of both modalities, producing insights absent when either modality is considered in isolation (e.g. sarcasm discerned from incongruent speech and gestures).~\citep{williams2010nonnegative,liang2023quantifying,marsh2003taxonomy} This body of research also delves into discerning whether predictions from different modalities \textit{align} or \textit{contrast} with one another.~\citep{bateman2014text,kruk2019integrating,zhang2018equal} It still remains a challenge for state-of-the-art multimodal models to tackle multiple types of interactions.
-Furthermore, these interactions can vary significantly even within the same dataset for different data points, for example, sometimes sarcasm is evident from language alone and other times due to synergistic disagreement between language and gestures.
+Instead, it might hinge on \textit{unique} details from either modality (e.g. detecting laughter from someone not observed) or the result of \textit{synergistic} fusion of both modalities, producing insights absent when either modality is considered in isolation (e.g., sarcasm and humor discerned from incongruent speech and gestures).
+Synergy is particularly interesting because it often arises when the predictions from different modalities are \textit{contradicting}, or \textit{incongruent} with one another~\citep{bateman2014text,kruk2019integrating,zhang2018equal}.

-Making progress on these different interactions requires new definitions and modeling paradigms that existing models are not designed to capture.
-To model these diverse interactions, our key insight is that \textbf{single model may not be necessarily suitable for capturing all kinds of interactions at the same time}.
-Indeed, we find that today's state-of-the-art models struggle significantly with disagreement and synergistic multimodal interactions, with reductions in performance up to 40\% on sarcasm detection as compared to redundant cases.

-Based on this insight, we propose a new approach called \model(mixture of multimodal interaction experts), which classifies the different types of multimodal interactions in a given task and utilizes multiple expert models specifically designed for each type of interaction.
-These expert models can differ based on in-context learning, parameter-based tuning, or an entirely different architecture.
-Using our multimodal interaction experts, we raise the performance on some interaction types by more than 10\% compared with using a single model, resulting in overall improvements over the state-of-the-art models.
-The resulting approach is easy to implement and scales easily with large-scale models.